Tenebryo/clue_tool/README.md

 # Results and Applications

 I have not used this in a game of Clue yet, but I retroactively applied it to the notes I took from the last game I played.
 It turns out that I figured out what the 3 hidden cards were as early as this solver did.
-In other words, it failed in the sense that it could calculate the solution any earlier that I would have.
+In other words, it failed in the sense that it couldn't calculate the solution any earlier that I would have.
 This might not be the case for all games of Clue, but it seems unlikely that it will dominate a human player (who may be able to infer extra information from table talk, intuition, etc.).

 # Other Thoughts